ARM-software/arm-trusted-firmware/docs/user-guide.rst

    builds, but this behaviour can be overriden in each platform's Makefile or in the build command line.

+-  ``ENABLE_EARLY_WAKEUP_DETECTION``: Boolean option to control the early wake up interrupt detection for the CPU suspend path.
+Default is ``1``.
+Disabling this option allows platforms to enter CPU suspend without aborting it midway.

 -  ``ENABLE_MPAM_FOR_LOWER_ELS``: Boolean option to enable lower ELs to use MPAM feature.
 MPAM is an optional Armv8.4 extension that enables various memory system components and resources to define partitions; software running at